YorkCodeDojo/yoda/manual.md

 e.g.
 * The `halt` command (which causes the machine to stop) is defined by the opcode `0x00` and has no operands.

-* The `add` command is defined by the opcodes and is then followed by three operands.
+* The `add` command is defined by its opcodes and is then followed by three operands.
 The two numbers to add and the location for the result.

 ## Internal State